Lolindhir/PnP/docs/assets/rules/Classes/Rogue-ArcaneTrickster.md

 **Cantrips.** You learn three cantrips: *[Mage Hand](https://lolindhir.github.io/PnP/spells/Mage%2520Hand)* and two other cantrips of your choice from the wizard spell list.
 You learn an additional wizard cantrip of your choice at 10th Rogue level.

-**Spell Slots.** The Arcane Trickster Spellcasting table shows how many spell slots you have to cast your spells of 1st level and higher.
-You regain all expended spell slots when you finish a long rest.
+**Spell Slots.** The Arcane Trickster Spellcasting table shows how many spell slots you have to cast your spells of 1st level and higher per Adventuring Period.

 ##### Arcane Trickster Spellcasting